COVID-19 - information and guidance for social, community, and residential care settings

 Information on the Scottish Government visiting policy is available in Open with Care: supporting meaningful contact in adult care homes-principles.

-Follow the Scottish Government guidance on staying safe and protecting others.
+Service users and visitors are advised to follow the Scottish Government guidance on staying safe and protecting others.

 A brief risk assessment can assist in preparing for community visits.